• Re-accreditation 20 March 2017

 Course accreditation

-TEQSA has determined, under section 49 of the TEQSA Act, to grant accreditation of the following higher education courses of study offered by The National Institute of Dramatic Art for a period of seven years until 29 August 2020:
+TEQSA has determined, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), to grant accreditation of the following higher education courses of study offered by Wesley Institute for a period of seven years until 20 November 2020:

 Background to Decision

-The National Institute of Dramatic Art submitted an application for accreditation of two courses of study under Part 4 of the Tertiary Education Quality and Standards Agency Act 2011 ('the TEQSA Act').
+Wesley Institute submitted an application for accreditation of one course of study under Part 4 of the TEQSA Act.
 Subsection 45(4) of the TEQSA Act requires a registered higher education provider who is not authorised to self-accredit the course of study to apply to TEQSA for accreditation.
 Subsection 49(6) enables TEQSA to grant accreditation of a course of study for a period not exceeding seven years.

 Main Reasons for the Decision

-TEQSA has determined that the two higher education courses of study submitted by the National Institute of Dramatic Art for accreditation comply with the Provider Course Accreditation Standards.
-The course accreditation covers delivery at all sites in Australia.
+TEQSA has determined that the higher education course of study submitted by Wesley Institute for accreditation complies with the Provider Course Accreditation Standards.
+The course accreditation covers delivery at all Australian sites.

 Decision